Bahrain's NBB, pension fund to buy 51.6 pct in Islamic lender

-DUBAI National Bank of Bahrain NATB.BH (NBB) and a local pension fund will buy a 51.6-percent stake in Bahrain Islamic Bank BISB.BH from its Kuwaiti owner in the latest consolidation move in the island kingdom's banking sector.
+DUBAI, March 10 National Bank of Bahrain (NBB) and a local pension fund have agreed to buy a 51.6-percent stake in Bahrain Islamic Bank from Kuwait's Investment Dar, NBB said on Sunday.

-Bahrain's central bank has encouraged its lenders to consolidate as it seeks to rebuild the sector which has been hit by two years of social unrest.

-Central bank Governor Rasheed al-Maraj said last week that he expected to see at least one merger in the non-OPEC country without disclosing any names.
-Maraj, speaking at a conference, said the regulator would also require domestic banks to take more steps to ensure their soundness.

 As part of the deal, NBB and Social Insurance Organization Asset Management Company, a unit of pension fund Social Insurance Organization, will each take a 25.8-percent stake in Bahrain Islamic for 72 fils per share, according to an NBB statement.